suiody/book/docs/blockchain/grundlagen/README.md

 <a name="ref_wiki18a">[WIKI18a]</a>: Wikipedia, ACID.
 URL: https://de.wikipedia.org/wiki/ACID (abgerufen am 29.04.2018)

 <a name="ref_wiki18b">[WIKI18b]</a>: Wikimedia: Message authentication code.
 URL: https://en.wikipedia.org/wiki/Message_authentication_code (abgerufen am 04.05.2018)

+<a name="ref_wwwc04">[WWWC04]</a>: World Wide Web Consortium: RDF 1.1 Concepts and Abstract Syntax.
+URL: https://www.w3.org/TR/rdf-concepts/ (abgerufen am 11.05.2018)

+<a name="ref_kiml18">[KIML18]</a>: Kim, Laskowski, Nan: A First Step in the Co-Evolution of Blockchain and Ontologies: Towards Engineering an Ontology of Governance at the Blockchain Protocol Level, CoRR, 2018